Skip to content

 In a hurry?
 TL;DR

-• 1Intelligence is the ability to adjust thoughts and actions to changing circumstances.
+• 1Intelligence is redefined by Stephen Hawking as the ability to change your understanding and actions when circumstances shift.

 Why It Matters